2002 Renault Laguna Reviews - Page 17 of 18

 Electrical ignition fault has come on twice.

-Apparently its due to a fault Turbo pressure switch that cuts off the turbo, hence the limp home mode.
+Apparently it's due to a faulty turbo pressure switch that cuts off the turbo, hence the limp home mode.

 General Comments:

-I think the above reviews are over the top from people who expect something that's not achievable, remember this is a Renault costing 17k not a BMW or AUDI costing 25K but look it has twice as many extra's including.
-You'd never get half leather, air con, CD, electric sunroof, alloys, spots, spoiler included on a BM or Audi.
+I think the other reviews are over the top from people who expect something that's not achievable.
+Remember this is a Renault costing 17k, not a BMW or AUDI costing 25K, but look it has twice as many extras including.
+You'd never get half leather, air con, CD, electric sunroof, alloys, spots, and spoiler included on a BMW or Audi.

 Would you buy another car from this manufacturer?
 Yes